Ultra-Low Bitrate Perceptual Image Compression with Shallow Encoder

 Owing to its shallow encoder, AEIC-SE demonstrates superior encoding efficiency.
 Table \ref{speed} compares model parameters and MACs per pixel among representative image compression methods.
 AEIC-SE achieves comparable encoding complexity to EVC-Small \cite{wang2023evc}, a highly efficient normal-bitrate codec designed for real-time applications, while being significantly more lightweight than other ultra-low bitrate codecs.
 Benefiting from the one-step diffusion and lite VAE decoder, AEIC-SE also exhibits reduced decoding computation relative to ultra-low bitrate approaches.

 To further assess practical efficiency, Table \ref{time} reports the encoding and decoding latency across methods.
 AEIC-SE attains the fastest encoding speed among all compared codecs while maintaining the best decoding speed within the ultra-low bitrate category.
 Specifically, AEIC-SE achieves real-time encoding at 35.8 frames per second (FPS) on 1080P images, delivering $18.2\times$ and $19.3\times$ speedups over DLF and StableCodec, respectively.
-Moreover, AEIC-SE supports full-resolution 1080P encoding and decoding without tiling on a consumer-grade GTX 1080Ti GPU (11GB memory), underscoring its strong potential for source-limited practical encoding scenarios.
+Moreover, Both AEIC models support full-resolution 1080P encoding and decoding without tiling on a consumer-grade GTX 1080Ti GPU (11GB memory), underscoring its strong potential for source-limited practical encoding scenarios.